Kensington Runestone: Linguistic analysis

 Holand took the stone to Europe and, while newspapers in Minnesota carried articles hotly debating its authenticity, the stone was quickly dismissed by Swedish linguists.

 For the next 40 years, Holand struggled to sway public and scholarly opinion about the Runestone, writing articles and several books.
 He achieved brief success in 1949, when the stone was put on display at the Smithsonian Institution, and scholars such as William Thalbitzer and S. N. Hagen published papers supporting its authenticity.

 At nearly the same time, Scandinavian linguists Sven Jansson, Erik Moltke, Harry Andersen and K. M. Nielsen, along with a popular book by Erik Wahlgren, again questioned the Runestone's authenticity.

-Along with Wahlgren, historian Theodore C. Blegen flatly asserted Öhman had carved the artifact as a prank, possibly with help from others in the Kensington area.
+Along with Wahlgren, historian Theodore C. Blegen flatly asserted that Ohman had carved the artifact as a prank, possibly with help from others in the Kensington area.
 Further resolution seemed to come with the 1976 published transcript of an interview of Frank Walter Gran, conducted by Paul Carson, Jr. on August 13, 1967, that had been recorded on audio tape.
-In it, Gran said his father John confessed in 1927 that Öhman made the inscription.
-John Gran's story, however, was based on second-hand anecdotes he had heard about Öhman, and although it was presented as a dying declaration, Gran lived for several more years, saying nothing more about the stone.
+In it, Gran said that his father John confessed in 1927 that Ohman made the inscription.
+John Gran's story, however, was based on second-hand anecdotes that he had heard about Ohman, and, although it was presented as a dying declaration, Gran lived for several more years, saying nothing more about the stone.

-The possibility of the Runestone being an authentic 14th-century artifact was again raised in 1982 by Robert Hall, an emeritus professor of Italian language and literature at Cornell University, who published a book (and a follow up in 1994) questioning the methodology of its critics.
+The possibility that the Runestone was an authentic 14th-century artifact was raised again, in 1982, by Robert Hall, an emeritus professor of the Italian language and Italian literature at Cornell University, who published a book (and a follow-up in 1994) questioning the methods of its critics.
 Hall asserted that the odd philological problems in the Runestone could be the result of normal dialectal variances in Old Swedish of the period.
-He further contended that critics had failed to consider the physical evidence, which he found leaning heavily in favor of authenticity.
+He contended that critics had not considered the physical evidence, which he found leaned heavily toward authenticity.
+Hall was not a runologist; his errors in reading the runes have been described by two runologists, James E. Knirk and R. I. Page.

-In The Vikings and America (1986), Wahlgren again stated that the text bore linguistic abnormalities and spellings that he thought suggested the Runestone was a forgery.
+In The Vikings and America (1986), Wahlgren again stated that the text bore linguistic abnormalities and spellings that he thought suggested that the Runestone was a forgery.